 Dispute Resolution

 There may be times when a parent, individual or agency has a concern to address, such as a disagreement with a Service Coordinator or an Early Intervention Service (EIS) provider.
-In other instances, it may be a need to investigate if a family’s or child’s rights under IDEA/Part C have been violated.
-Below we list several ways that concerns can be noted and addressed.
+In other instances, there may be a need to investigate if a family's or child's rights under the Individuals with Disabilities Education Act (IDEA/Part C) have been violated.
+Please follow the guidance below to help ensure concerns are addressed appropriately.
+Please follow the steps below to help resolve concerns.

 Options for State Dispute Resolution

 For concerns or disagreements, informal solutions are encouraged.
-This includes talking with the Service Coordinator, their supervisor, or the company owner; or the early intervention service provider (ex., therapist), their supervisor or company owner about a concern or disagreement (ex., a provider who is frequently late for appointments).
-If the concern is not resolved, a meeting of the Individualized Family Service Plan (IFSP) team may be requested, or the issue can be brought to the attention of:
+This includes talking with the Service Coordinator, their supervisor or the company owner; or the early intervention service provider (e.g. therapist), their supervisor or company owner about a concern or disagreement (e.g. a provider who is frequently late for appointments).
+If the concern is not resolved, a meeting of the Individualized Family Service Plan (IFSP) team may be requested, or the issue can be discussed with a supervisor or state-level representative.
+Please follow the progression below to help resolve concerns.

 For additional information about talking with professionals, Family Connection of SC offers resources, education, and training in communication and parent advocacy.

-If the complaint is about something that is a potential violation of family rights and safeguards or the regulations for Individuals with Disabilities Education Act (IDEA/Part C), or informal problem solving did not address the issue or concern, a formal complaint may be filed.
+If the complaint is about something that is a potential violation of family rights and safeguards or the regulations for IDEA/Part C, or other efforts did not address the issue or concern, a formal written complaint may be filed.
 The complaint must be filed within one year of the alleged violation of rights or regulations.

 There are three types of state-level dispute resolution:

-- A Written Formal State Complaint is filed when an investigation is requested to determine if IDEA has been followed.
+• A written formal state complaint is filed when an investigation is requested to determine if IDEA has been followed.
 If IDEA has not been followed, the state must provide a resolution to the problem.
+(Families, Agencies/Providers, other Parties)

-- Mediation is a voluntary process under Part C of IDEA that brings the parent and others together to resolve disagreements.
-An impartial, qualified, and trained mediator helps participants communicate with each other so that everyone has an opportunity to express concerns and offer solutions.
+• Mediation is a voluntary process under Part C of IDEA that brings the parent and others together to resolve disagreements.
+An impartial, qualified and trained mediator helps participants communicate with each other so that everyone has an opportunity to express concerns and offer solutions.
 If a dispute is resolved through the mediation process, a written and legally binding agreement is created and signed.
+(Families only)

-- A Due Process Hearing can be requested when the parent wants an officer of the court to make a legally binding decision about whether IDEA has been followed.
+• A due process hearing can be requested when the parent wants an officer of the court to make a legally binding decision about whether IDEA has been followed.
+(Families only)

 More information about each type of dispute resolution can be found in the IDEA/Part C Procedures for Complaint Investigation and Dispute Resolution.